-The Legal & Regulatory function provides legal support to all SES operational areas and is an integral part of corporate governance and supports all customer contracting activities and processes, procurement and vendor management activities as herein before mentioned.
+The Legal & Regulatory team provides legal support to all SES operational areas and is an integral part of corporate compliance.
+It supports compliance related to all activities including commercial development and transactions, customer service and contracting, engineering (export/import), procurement and vendor management as previously mentioned.

-- The Legal & Regulatory function is also responsible for maintaining and improving SES's compliance program.
-A Group-wide 'Code of Conduct and Ethics' ('Code of Conduct') was implemented to enable all employees, officers, and directors as well as other groups to take a consistent approach to integrity issues and to make sure that the Group conducts its business in compliance with all applicable laws and regulations and observes the highest standards of business ethics. - SES implemented a Sales Agent Policy and developed a comprehensive process and dedicated controls for ensuring SES representatives act with integrity.
-A dedicated team within the Legal Department conducts due diligence into and approves agent appointments.
-A Gift and Entertainment Policy is in place to provide rules and guidance for giving and receiving gifts and entertainment. - SES is committed to full compliance with competition laws.
-An Antitrust Compliance Policy and Guidelines have been implemented to inform employees of the scope of competition laws and how to do the best work for SES whilst complying with the law. - Regulatory leads the export control and sanctions compliance with laws, regulations, and policies.
-Controls and workflows have been established to interface with commercial and technical teams to ensure continued compliance with the growing needs associated with new products and services. - Dedicated training programmes are mandatory for employees (depending on the nature of their work) to ensure an appropriate understanding and awareness of compliance related matters.
+The Legal & Regulatory function is also responsible for maintaining and improving SES's compliance program.
+A Group-wide 'Code of Conduct and Ethics' ('Code of Conduct') and Supplier Code of Conduct were implemented to take a consistent approach to integrity issues, to make sure that the Group and also external parties like contractors, consultants and vendors conduct business in compliance with all applicable laws and regulations and observes the highest ethical standards.

+SES implemented a Sales Agent Policy and developed a comprehensive process and dedicated controls to ensure that SES representatives act with integrity.
+A dedicated team within the Legal Department conducts due diligence reviews and approves agent appointments.
+A Gift and Entertainment Policy is in place to provide rules and guidance for giving and receiving gifts and entertainment.

+SES is committed to full compliance with applicable competition laws.
+An Antitrust Compliance Policy and Guidelines have been implemented to inform employees of the scope of competition laws and how to do the best work for SES whilst complying with the law.

+The Legal and Regulatory team is responsible for the export control and sanctions compliance and general compliance with laws, regulations, and policies.
+Controls and workflows have been established to interface with commercial and technical teams to ensure compliance associated with an expanding list of SES products and services.

+Dedicated training programmes are mandatory for employees (depending on the nature of their work) to ensure an appropriate understanding and awareness of compliance related matters.